 of a template type instead of std::function<double(Particle, Particle)>

 , we force the compiler to inline the function.
-The result is a more readable, flexible implementation, where the user can pass their own force implementation, but at the performance level of a hardcoded routine.
+The result is a more readable, flexible implementation, where the user can pass their own force implementation (e.g. as a lambda function), without compromising runtime performance.

 Compiler Explorer

-Looking at the compiled cssembly in Compiler Explorer reveals that the fast implementations were all successfully vectorized and use the YMM
+Looking at the compiled assembly in Compiler Explorer reveals that the fast implementations were all successfully vectorized and use the YMM

 registers